 EIS Exam Schedule

 The English language placement exams for fall matriculates take place before or during Orientation Week.
-The exams for spring matriculates take place in the week before classes begin.
+The exams for spring matriculates take place the week before or the same week that classes begin.

-In spring 2023, the exams will be administered online.
+In fall 2025, the exams will be administered online.
 You will need a picture ID and your Duke NetID and password.
 You must take your exams within the dates and times provided by EIS and your department or program.
 If you have any problems, you should immediately notify EIS at grad-eis@duke.edu.

 You will need your Duke NetID/password and a picture ID to take the exams.

-You are required to take a writing exam and a speaking exam if you meet all of the following criteria:
+You may be required to take a writing exam and a speaking exam if you meet all of the following criteria:

 - You are an admitted student.